theochem/chemtools/doc/usr_doc_globaltool.rst

 The number of unknown parameters in this model depends on the :math:`m` and :math:`n` values.
 Having a set of :math:`m+n` values of :math:`N` for which the energy is known, the model can be parametrized by solving a system of linear equations.
-By rearranging the rational energy expresion above, the equations can be written as:
+By rearranging the rational energy expression above, the equations can be written as:

  .. math::